 # How to connect to Box on Workato

 # Box connection

-The Box connector uses OAuth2 authentication to authenticate with Box.
+The Box connector uses OAuth 2.0 to authenticate with Box.

 Give this Box connection a unique name that identifies which Box instance it is connected to.

 Select connect and a Box dialog box will pop-up, requesting your Box Account credentials, and granting access to Workato.

 # Roles and permissions required to connect

 Box users who can login to Box can connect to Box from Workato.
 The user will have the same permissions (opens new window) on Workato as in Box.
 This means that they will have the same capabilities to view, share, upload, and download to those files and folders as per their respective permissions on the Box platform.